gramineproject/graphene/Documentation/manpages/gsc.rst

 .. warning::
    All test images rely on insecure arguments to be able to set test specific arguments to each application.
-These images are not build for production environments.
+These images are not intended for production environments.

 The example below shows how to graphenize the public Docker image of Python3.
 This example assumes that all prerequisites are installed and configured.

-1. Pull public Python image from Dockerhub:
+#.
+Pull public Python image from Dockerhub:

    .. code-block:: sh

       docker pull python

-2. Create a configuration file:
+#.
+Create a configuration file:

    .. code-block:: sh